- American Physical Society Sites

-To recognize and encourage outstanding work in atomic physics or surface physics.
-The Prize consists of $5,000 and a certificate citing the contributions made by the recipient or recipients.
+This prize recognizes outstanding work in atomic physics or surface physics.
+The prize consists of $5,000 and a certificate citing the contributions made by the recipient or recipients.

-This prize will normally be awarded in even numbered years for outstanding work in atomic physics and odd numbered years for outstanding work in surface physics.
+This prize will normally be awarded in odd years to a candidate who presents work for surface physics and in even years to a candidate who presents work for outstanding work in atomic physics.
 This prize shall ordinarily be awarded to one person, but may be shared when all recipients have contributed to the same accomplishments.
 Nominations are open to scientists of all nationalities regardless of the geographical site at which the work was done.
-Nominations are active for three cycles.
-The recipient for 2014 Prize will be selected for work done in the area of atomic physics.
+Nominations will be considered for two review cycles provided the nominator re-certifies the nomination before the next deadline.